tdronline/imagick/README.md

 Imagemagick and pngquant configured in your system.
 Install imagemagick from :  http://www.imagemagick.org

-Then you need the relevant pngquant software, I have included the Windows version here.
-If you are using other destribution please update the _pngquant/pngquant.exe_
+Then you need the relevant pngquant software.
 From :https://pngquant.org/

+In windows add the pngquant.exe location to system variables.

 **How to use**